anuragsrivastava06/neo4j-scala-starter-kit.g8/README.markdown

     sbt test

 This will fire up the test cases for the Neo4j CRUD operations, this app has been built using [Lightbend Activator](https://www.lightbend.com/activator/download)

+# License

+Written in 2017 by Knoldus Software LLP [other author/contributor lines as appropriate]

+To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this template to the public domain worldwide.
+This template is distributed without any warranty.
+See http://creativecommons.org/publicdomain/zero/1.0/.